Fool-Yang/AlphaSnake-Zero/README.md

 ##### WARNING: Deep learning is computationally intense.
 For the default parameter settings to work, you need at least 16GB of RAM and a 3.1GHz CPU with 4 cores.
 It's also recommended to use a TPU.
 If it is taking too long or causing memory leaks, try to reduce the self_play_games parameter in "train.py".

 *Note that the algorithms have been changed and might be slightly different from the ones described in the report.*

+*Updates:*

+*1. AlphaZero's algorithm is introduced where the pit is no longer part of the training.*

+*3. The MPGameRunner will run a lot of games in parallel.
+It collects a large number of states and sends them to the TPU at once, and then tics every game, taking advantage of the TPU.*

+*4. A randomized synchronous parallel MCTS is implemented.*

+*5. Cache memory is used to avoid any recalculation of the Q values of a state.*